n0nSmoker/SQLAlchemy-serializer/README.md

 # SQLAlchemy-serializer
 Mixin for SQLAlchemy models serialization without pain.

-If you want to serialize SQLAlchemy model instances like this `item.to_dict()` And be able to customize the output in any possible way, this mixin suits you.
+If you want to serialize SQLAlchemy model instances with only one line of code, and tools like `marshmallow` seems to be redundant and too complex for such a simple task, this mixin definitely suits you.

 **Contents**
 - [Installation](#Installation)